 Writing Center Mission

-The Writing Center is a student-staffed program designed to provide one-on-one assistance at any stage of the writing process, from initial brainstorming to final drafts—and everything in between.
-We offer individual peer review conferences for Union undergraduates working on writing projects across the liberal arts, sciences, and engineering curriculum.
-All conferences are face-to-face and typically last 50 minutes.
+The Writing Center is a student-staffed program designed to provide individualized, one-on-one assistance at any stage of the writing process, from idea development and initial brainstorming to polishing a final draft—and everything in between.
+We offer 50-minute peer review conferences for all Union students working on writing projects across the liberal arts, sciences, and engineering curriculum.

-SPECIAL NOTE: The Writing Center will host appointments online through video conferencing in lieu of face-to-face consultation for the duration of the Fall 2020 term.
+SPECIAL NOTE: The Writing Center will host appointments online through video conferencing in lieu of face-to-face consultation for the duration of the Winter 2021 term.
 To book a conference and for instructions on how to access a video conference, please visit https://union.mywconline.com/.
 Questions?
 Email firstname.lastname@example.org.

 Our staff of specially trained writing mentors—Union students just like you—are available to work with their peers in an open, supportive, and enthusiastic learning environment.
 Our goal is to promote excellence in writing across the college.